SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 * :newTerm:`Private access`
   restricts the use of an entity to the enclosing declaration.
-  Use file private access to hide the implementation details of a specific piece of functionality when those details are used only within a single declaration.
+  Use private access to hide the implementation details of a specific piece of functionality when those details are used only within a single declaration.

-Open access is the highest (least restrictive) access level and private access is the lowest (or most restrictive) access level.
+Open access is the highest (least restrictive) access level and private access is the lowest (most restrictive) access level.

-Classes with public access, or any more restrictive access level, can be subclassed only within the module where they are defined.
+Classes with public access, or any more restrictive access level, can be subclassed only within the module where they're defined.
-Open classes can be subclassed within the module where they are defined, and by any module that imports the module where they are defined.
+Open classes can be subclassed within the module where they're defined, and within any module that imports the module where they're defined.
-Marking a class with ``open`` explicitly indicates that you have considered the impact of code from other modules using that class as a superclass, and that you have designed your class's code accordingly.
+Marking a class as open explicitly indicates that you've considered the impact of code from other modules using that class as a superclass, and that you've designed your class's code accordingly.

 .. note::